 I arranged a family study day, and Nate’s family invited relatives from near and far.
 The family members all drove to Connecticut, signed consent forms, gave blood samples, and patiently allowed us to examine their skin, their medical records and to ask a million questions.
 We studied their DNA.
 Nothing.

 Nate raised money for our search through the foundation he created, Relentless Against Cancer.
-The day he presented us with that check he and I spent the afternoon together, taping a podcast (#11), and having photos taken.
+The day he presented us with that check he and I spent the afternoon together, recording a podcast episode, and having photos taken.

 Despite the obvious path, I was somehow surprised to learn that Nate died in October 2011, at age 24.
 The mission to find an answer, to find the “why?”, now became even more critical.